 In the previous section we have presented a setup that permits code generation of the vectors indexing types and their operations.
-Nevertheless, as we mentioned in the presentation of the vec data type, this is itself an abstract type which also has to be refined to concrete data types that can be code generated.
+Nevertheless, as we mentioned in Section 1.1, vec is itself an abstract type which also has to be refined to concrete data types that can be code generated.

 We present here two such refinements.
 The first one consists in refining the abstract type vec to its underlying concrete type functions (with finite domain).
-We expected the performance to be unimpressive, but for the purpose of formalization it is beneficial for these two representations to be closely related; at a low cost, an executable version of the algorithm can be achieved, capable of computing the rref of matrices of small sizes.
+We expected the performance to be unimpressive, but the close gap between both types greatly simplifies the refinement; interestingly, at a low cost, an executable version of the algorithm can be achieved, capable of computing the rref of matrices of small sizes.